-Los Angeles Post-Punk Pioneers Divine Horsemen has had to postpone the planned fall touring due to the untimely passing of our bassist, Robyn Jameson, in the summer of 2018.
+Los Angeles Post-Punk Pioneers Divine Horsemen had to postpone the planned fall touring in 2018 due to the untimely passing of our bassist, Robyn Jameson, in the summer of 2018.
 But the remaining members got together to make a NEW ALBUM to be released later this year.

 Visit HERE to keep up with us.